hangoutsbot/hangoutsbot/README.md

 * allow listed chat_ids to use @all in mentions regardless of global/per-conversation `mentionall` setting

+# Syncing Chats
+`syncing_enabled`
+* default: false
+* If enabled, will look for synced rooms and start relaying chats across the rooms

+`sync_rooms`
+* a list of group ChatID's that the bot will attempt to keep synced

 # Bot Commands

 All bot commands must be prefixed by `/bot`, as in `/bot <command>`.